ZJLi2013/av_papers_collection/README.md

 * Driving Simulation Technologies for sensor simulation in SiL and HiL environments (2018, dSpace)

+* DeepRoad: GAN based metamorphic testing and input validation framework for ADS (2018, UTexas at Austin)

 * Test your self-driving algorithm: an overview of publicly available driving datasets and virtual test enviroments (2019)

 * Towards corner case detection for autonomous driving (2019, Volkswagen)